StevePro7/CandyKidSMS_New/README.md

 if that is the case then only use Kid as a guide OR if Pro moving only then Kid or Pro OR if Adi moving only then Kid or Adi

+23/02/2020
+Easy scatter option tiles = Pro, Adi, Suz
+Hard scatter option tiles = Pro, Adi, Suz, Kid

+Scatter rules:
+enemy first scatter tile cannot be itself i.e. pro->scatter[0] != 0
+adi->scatter[0] != 1
+suz->scatter[0] != 2

+TODO : test this point as *maybe* it might all be OK??
+I don't believe that I want to have the same index for different Mamas to have the same target i.e. pro->scatter[1]	= 2 adi->scatter[1]	= 2

+and finally the Mama previous scatter tile cannot be the same as the next one including [0] and [3]

+On Hard, Kid is a scatter tile option but let's not make it the first one...!
+Also, am I going to have a wait option wait,		// Warm up tour,		// Scatter, kill,		// Attack